Trying to capture someone’s attention in the digital realm is like trying to catch a squirrel on Red Bull.

 Excerpt from Chapter 5 of “Usability Engineering” by Jakob Nielsen

-In their study, Bing and Google found out that delays as small as 0.4 seconds reduced usage preference, while Amazon reported that a 100ms increase in loading speed equals 1% increase in revenue.
-Fast web page loading is so important that Google started using speed as a ranking factor, and nothing destroys your ecommerce conversion rate faster than disappearing from the first page of results.
+Fast web page loading is so important that Google now uses speed as a ranking factor, and nothing destroys your ecommerce conversion rate faster than disappearing from the first page of results.

-Grabbing someone’s attention is not very hard – there are a lot of gimmicks out there that can help you.
-But keeping their attention for a longer period and converting them, now that’s another story.
+Grabbing someone’s attention is not very hard – there are lots of gimmicks out there that can help you.

 “There is no such thing as an attention span.
 There is only the quality of what you are viewing.
 This whole idea of an attention span is, I think, a misnomer.
 People have an infinite attention span if you are entertaining them.”
 Jerry Seinfeld